ViswanathaSwamy-PK-TechSkillz-Academy/tech-skillz-academy-main/README.md

 > 1. To be decided

-## Just enough PowerShell/az cli/shell scripting - Crash Course
+## Just enough PowerShell/az cli scripting - Crash Course

 > 1. To be decided